Mon - Fri: 9:00AM - 5:00PM EST

 Harassment and Hostile School Environment Lawsuits

-sexual harassmentHarassment in schools can occur when a student is discriminated against on the basis of national origin, race, religion, disability, sexual orientation, gender, or other identifiable class.
-A school district may be found liable for harassment if there is no strong, widely disseminated, and consistently enforced policy prohibiting it and no effective complaint procedure is in place.
+A school district may be liable for harassment if there is no strong, widely disseminated, and consistently enforced policy prohibiting it and no effective complaint procedure is in place.
 Schools can also be held responsible for the consequences stemming from a failure to take immediate, appropriate steps to respond to a complaint about harassment or bullying, terminate it, and discipline the offending party, be it an employee or another student.
-When a school has knowledge that a hostile environment exists but does not act on this knowledge, it can be viewed as giving tacit approval to this activity.
-In such cases, school districts have been found liable for enabling hostile school environment that prevents students from learning.
+When a school knows that a hostile learning environment exists but does not act on this knowledge, it can be viewed as giving tacit approval to this activity.
+In such cases, school districts have been found liable for enabling a hostile school environment that prevents students from peaceful learning.

-A lawsuit predicated on the existence of a hostile school environment is likely to prevail if there is a clear and compelling argument that the school failed to meet the professional standard of care, which in turn created a circumstance that prevented a student from benefitting from his or her education.
-On the other hand, a lawsuit is likely to fail if the school had no actual knowledge or reason to believe that behavior of an employee or student created an environment of harassment.
-To prevail, an attorney must have an understanding of how schools work from the inside, as well as knowledge of case law and applicable statues and regulations.
-Understanding how a school administrator should respond and whether the administrator acted reasonably, appropriately, and within the professional standard of care under a specific circumstance will assist with the development of a complaint or the defense of a suit.
+A lawsuit predicated on a hostile educational environment is likely to prevail if there is a clear and compelling argument that the school failed to meet the professional standard of care, creating a circumstance that negatively affected a student’s education.
+On the other hand, a lawsuit is likely to fail if the school had no actual knowledge or reason to believe that an employee or student’s behavior created an environment of harassment.

 Sexual Harassment and Discrimination Example

 Mrs. Frederick and Mike developed a relationship that any reasonable teacher would guard against.
 They were becoming too close.
-Mrs. Frederick knew that, under school policy, she should neither be in her classroom alone with Mike, nor drive him home in her car.
+Mrs. Frederick knew that, under school policy, she should neither be in her classroom alone with Mike nor drive him home in her car.
 The relationship turned sexual and continued for three months.

-Racial Discrimination and Harassment Case Study
+Hostile Educational Environment Due to Racial Discrimination and Harassment Case Study

 Environmental Harassment in Schools Involving Race or National Origin

 Environmental harassment, also known as a hostile work or school environment, arises in the school context when racial discrimination is so severe and pervasive that it distracts a student from his education.
-A racially hostile environment may be created by oral, written, graphic or physical conduct related to an individual’s race, color, or national origin in a way that interferes with an individual’s ability to participate in or benefit from school programs.
-Plaintiff and defendant attorneys should start by determining whether the school has created or allowed the existence of a racially hostile environment that prevents a student from adequately learning or thriving.
+A racially hostile educational environment may be created by oral, written, graphic, or physical conduct related to an individual’s race, color, or national origin in a way that interferes with an individual’s ability to participate in or benefit from school programs.
+Plaintiff and defendant attorneys should start by determining whether the school has created or allowed the existence of a racially hostile learning environment that prevents a student from adequately learning or thriving.

-Plaintiff’s attorney will have a strong argument if he can demonstrate that the teachers who heard the harassing comments of students merely told the students to stop but did nothing more.
-The school had a written policy that this type of behavior is to be reported to the principal and that appropriate action would be taken according to the student code of conduct.
-If Carlos’s attorney can produce the policy, obtain deposition testimony from the teachers and the principal that reinforce the policy, and demonstrate that the policy was breached, he will have a strong position.
-The next focus will need to be to demonstrate how this breach caused Carlos’s grades to decline and eventually force his withdrawal from school.
-If these elements can be shown, then the attorney might be successful in recovering the tuition the parents paid, as well as damages under certain Constitutional provisions.
+The plaintiff’s attorney will have a strong argument if he can demonstrate that the teachers who heard the harassing comments of students fostered a hostile educational environment by merely telling the students to stop but doing nothing more.
+The school had a written policy that this behavior would be reported to the principal and that appropriate action would be taken according to the student code of conduct.
+Suppose Carlos’s attorney can produce the policy, obtain deposition testimony from the teachers and the principal that reinforces the policy, and demonstrate that the policy was breached.
+In that case, he will have a strong position in this hostile learning environment lawsuit.
+The next focus of the case will need to demonstrate how this breach caused Carlos’s grades to decline and eventually force his withdrawal from school.
+Suppose these elements of a hostile school environment can be shown.
+In that case, the attorney might successfully recover the tuition the parents paid and damages under specific Constitutional provisions.

 Like this article?
 Feel free to share: